moretticb/moretticb.github.io/about/index.md

   feature: aboutCapa.jpg
 ---

-Passionate about computers, music and electronics, Caio is a doctoral student in Computer Science and Computational Mathematics at Instituto de Ciências Matemáticas e de Computação (ICMC-USP), currently researching data mining and knowledge discovery in rehabilitation robotics data.
+From São Carlos - São Paulo - Brazil and passionate about computers, music and electronics, Caio is a doctoral student in Computer Science and Computational Mathematics at Instituto de Ciências Matemáticas e de Computação (ICMC-USP), currently researching data mining and knowledge discovery in rehabilitation robotics data.
 He has interests in machine learning algorithms, data mining and knowledge discovery in databases.

 ## Education